Timeline of antisemitism in the 19th century: 1830s

 The 1834 looting of Safed was a month-long attack on the Jewish population of Safed by local Arab and Druze villagers.
-It was full of large scale looting, as well as the killing and raping of Jews and the destruction of many homes and synagogues.
+It consisted of large scale looting, the killing and raping of Jews, and the destruction of many homes and synagogues.
 Before the attacks Jews made up over 50% of the population, but many of them fled to nearby cities which reduced their presence drastically.